alexgf0/rag/README.md

 OPENAI_API_KEY: your-openai-api-key
 ```

-# How does it work
+# How does RAG work
 Retrieval Augmented Generation (or RAG) combines language models with static data in an attempt to improve the precision and updatability of such systems.

 We have three main components: